aayux/quinn/README.md

 ### About Model

 Bi-directional RNN (GRU) with "masked" soft-attention written in TensorFlow.
-The attention mask is decided from the annotator specified context (see dataset).
+The attention mask is decided from annotator specified context (see dataset).

 ### Steps